Back in the day, VW's were everywhere and finding a decent used one for sale was no

 and

-of the panel, resulting in "pin holes" or larger areas that have been eaten away
+of the metal, resulting in "pin holes" or larger areas that have been eaten away

 (see Fig. 3).

-Obviously, these rusted areas must be completely cut back to solid metal and new
+Obviously, these rusted areas must be completely cut back to solid metal and a new

-of reasonably priced new panels for most of the areas in a bug or bus that
+of reasonably priced new patch panels for repairing the areas in a Vintage Volkswagen that

 usually rust out.
 The bad news is that unless you're handy with a welder, having

-these panels cut out and replaced can be a little pricey.
+the rusty metal cut out and replaced with a new patch panel can be a little pricy.

 (especially on the passenger's side)